lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: storage_list.png

 In order to set quota, you need to first access to storages tab in resource page.
-And then, click gear icon in control column.
+And then, click 'Setting (Gear)' in control column.

 .. note::
    Please remind that quota setting is only available in storage that provides quota setting